 - If using kefir grains, remove grains from cream before agitating the cream to make butter.

 - Leave cream to culture at room temperature for 12-48 hours.

 Whichever method you use, when the cream is cultured, put it in the refrigerator for at least 5 hours to halt the culturing process.

 Step 2: Turn the Cream into Butter

 - When the water runs clear, the butter should be free of buttermilk.
-This portion of the process is very important as leaving buttermilk in the butter will cause the butter to spoil quickly.
+Leaving buttermilk in the butter will cause the butter to spoil quickly.

 - Salt the butter and add herbs, if desired.